sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 #### Email Alerts

-If an email fails to be sent from your site, get notified instantly via Slack, Microsoft Teams, SMS (Twilio), webhooks, or email (via our secure API).
+Receive instant notifications if your emails fail to send, with alerts available through Slack, Microsoft Teams, SMS/Twilio, webhooks, or email via a secure API.

-In combination with our email logging and resending features, Email Alerts ensure that no important email will ever be lost.
+Combined with our email logging and resending capabilities, Email Alerts guarantee that no critical email will ever be overlooked.

+#### Backup Connection

+Add a secondary connection that takes over if your main one fails.
+Easy WP SMTP identifies connection errors and effortlessly shifts to the backup mailer, ensuring that failed emails are automatically retried.

+#### Smart Conditional Routing

+Set up rules to route different types of emails through various mailers.
+You can filter by the email's Subject, Message content, From or To addresses, the plugin that generated the email, and more.

+This approach lets you combine transactional and marketing providers for enhanced deliverability.

 #### Email Reports